jsbin/jsbin/docs/when-do-revisions-change.md

 Let's say you've started afresh on jsbin.com.
 You're welcomed with either your own saved template or the default empty HTML page.

-**As soon as you start typing** you recieve your own URL and revision (revision 1) for that code.
+**As soon as you start typing** you receive your own URL and revision (revision 1) for that code.
 Let's say that url is `jsbin.com/abcde/1/`

 If you continue to type, all your changes are saved under revision 1 of `abcde`.